-This type of subject lines harness the benefits of personalization, reminds the users about what they’ve missed, also lure them into a purchase decision (add a sense of urgency or scarcity to achieve this).
+This type of subject lines harnesses the benefits of personalization, reminds the users about what they’ve missed, and also lures them into a purchase decision (add a sense of urgency or scarcity to achieve this).

 - Your [product name] misses you

 - Hold on tight, don’t let [product name] go!

 - Still can’t make up your mind?
 Your [Product name] is almost gone